ARCTraining/hpc2-software/book/course/spack/existing.md

 ### Solution

-This is actually quite straightforward, since Spack can successfully detects and add this to your `packages.yaml` file:
+This is actually quite straightforward, since Spack can successfully detect and add this to your `packages.yaml` file:

 ```bash
 $ spack external find openssl